MississaugaCoding/mississaugacoding.github.io/_posts/2015-09-22-html-css-js-side-menu.md

 A key part of any web page front-end is navigation, enabling the user to go from one section to another easily and intuitively.

-This week we will talk about coding a toggled side menu which, incidentally, should work nicely on any device, including smartphones and tablets.
+This week we will talk about coding a toggled side-menu which, incidentally, should work nicely on any device, including smartphones and tablets.

 Through this exercise we will revise: